Cossack raids: Crimean Khanate and Nogai Horde

 When exploring Crimea, Evliya Çelebi noted the signs of significant depopulation of many Crimean towns and villages, which he attributed to Cossack raids.
 In addition to devastation of Tatar lands, Cossack raids also had a deterring effect on Tatar raiders, limiting their ability to devastate Ukrainian lands.
-Apart from all the demographic, military and economic effects, Cossack raiding also had a psychological effect on the Tatar population, especially during the era of Cossack leader Ivan Sirko.
-Polish chronicler Wespazjan Kochowski noted the following attitude of Tatars surrounding Sirko in Crimea:
+Apart from all the demographic, military, and economic effects, Cossack raiding also had a psychological effect on the Tatar population, especially during the era of Cossack leader Ivan Sirko.
+Polish chronicler Wespazjan Kochowski claimed the following attitude of Tatars surrounding Sirko in Crimea:

 He was terrible in the Horde, for he was experienced in military campaigns and a brave cavalier, surpassing Doroshenko in this.
 And in the Crimea, his name inspired such fear that the Horde was on guard every day and was ready for battle, as if Sirko had already attacked.
-The Tatars quite seriously considered him a shaitan and even their children, when they cried and could not calm down, frightened Sirko, saying: 'Sirko is coming', after these words the crying immediately died down...
+The Tatars quite seriously considered him a devil and even their children, when they cried and could not calm down, frightened Sirko, saying: 'Sirko is coming', after these words the crying immediately died down...